arjkb/personal-story/unm-guide/index.md

 ### Visa

-You're going to need some type of student visa.
-The exact visa you need will be mentioned on the documentations that you receive from UNM.
-It'll most likely be something called "F1 visa" (or J1 if you're an exchange student).
+You need some type of student visa.
+The exact visa you need will be mentioned on the documents that you receive from UNM.
+It'll most likely be something called "F1 visa" (or J1 if you're coming on an exchange program).

-Once you get the documentations from UNM, you would have to log in to a US govt website and make an appointment with your nearest US Consulate in India.
-Since I'm from Kerala, the nearest one for me was the US Consulate in Chennai.
-But there are US Consulates in other cities as well.
+Once you get the documents from UNM, apply for your visa; log in to the official U.S. govt. website and make an appointment with your nearest U.S. Consulate in India.
+Since I'm from Kerala, the nearest one for me was the U.S. Consulate in Chennai.
+There are U.S. Consulates in other cities as well.

-The visa interview is a two-day process -- on the day 1, they take your photograph and fingerprint.
-And on day 2, there's an actual interview with an American consular officer.
-You'll have to make appointments for both these things, and it's best if you choose consecutive days for it (you can't do both on a single day, as far as I know).
+The visa interview is a two-day process:

+* Day 1 -- they take your photograph and fingerprints.
+* Day 2 -- an actual interview with an American consular officer.

+You have to make appointments for both these things, and it's best if you choose consecutive days for it (you can't do both on a single day, as far as I know).

-Don't believe any of the horror stories other people tell you about visa interviews.
+Don't believe any horror stories other people tell you about visa interviews.
 Answer truthfully any questions they ask you, and you'll be fine.
 The consular officers were very friendly to me, and I had no trouble at all getting a visa.

 There's a fee for the visa-application, which you pay online.
-I strongly recommend applying for the visa directly, instead of dealing any middlemen or agencies.
+I strongly recommend applying for the visa directly, instead of dealing with any middlemen or agencies.

 ---

+The [Global Education Office (GEO)](http://geo.unm.edu/) at UNM handles all things related to international students.
+Check with them for accurate information and resources.

 I guess that's just about it.
 I hope you have a great time at UNM!
 Good luck!